NORTH ON SIXTY

 Penguin Perspective oversees all aspects of the brand, right down to its logo, which shows a tree protected by a shield whose shape is taken from the actual highway sign for which the company is named.

 The brand's positioning and company's mission is Waste Not, an expression we gleaned from a newspaper interview in which the founder had uttered the words decades earlier.

 Our work extends to the company's photography, print, website, fleet livery, short films, educational talks, loyalty programming, and environmental giving.

-This photo of 'The President', a 3200-year old giant sequoia, is actually a composite of 126 photos taken with special rigging by a National Geographic team.
+Recognizing the absurdity of how much content brands typically push through social channels, we opted for simplicity by making North on Sixty’s photo collection a 27-tile image of 'The President', a 3200-year old giant sequoia that was, in turn, a composite of 126 photos taken with special rigging by a National Geographic team.
 North on Sixty opens all of its presentations with a video that pans slowly up the tree while we ask attendants to count the humans in its canopy.
 The answer is 4.